stewartmcgown/docs-blog/readme.md

 ## Getting Started

-To view the steps to setup Docs to work with this example view the post at https://Docs-blog.now.sh/blog/my-first-post or follow the steps below.
+To view the steps to set up Google Docs to work with this example view the post at https://docs-blog.now.sh/blog or follow the steps below.

 ## Create a Service Account